10 Most Common FAFSA Errors and Issues

 Due to how the IRS system recognizes retirement rollovers, this amount is commonly recognized as income when you use the FAFSA system.
 This error is expected to be corrected under the FAFSA Simplification Upgrade.

 We have yet to see the new system since it was pushed back to sometime in December.
-This issue is one of the reasons why you should have a second calculation of your SAI.
+This issue is one reason why you should have a second calculation of your SAI.

 This error has been a recurring issue for many FAFSA filers and could significantly impact your financial aid positioning.
 Any money rolled over from a 401k, 403b, 457 plan, or traditional IRA could be included as income on the FAFSA with the IRS integration.
 You will need to contact each college’s financial aid office to resolve this if it does occur.